A cohomological approach to Ruelle-Pollicott resonances and speed of mixing of Anosov diffeomorphisms: Anisotropic de Rham cohomology and spectrum

 \begin{remark} Notice that one may directly study the action of $f_*$ on $\mathcal{C}^{p,q,l},$ without considering the original anisotropic Banach spaces $\mathcal{B}^{p,q,l}.$ There are several reasons that have led us to our choice.
-In fact, proofs of Lasota-Yorke inequalities (Lemma \ref{lemma_Lasota_Yorke}) and compact inclusion(Lemma \ref{inclusione_compatta}), as well as the inclusion into currents (Lemma \ref{lemma_correnti}) for $\mathcal{B}^{p,q,l}$ turn out to be simpler from a technical point of view.
+In fact, proofs of Lasota-Yorke inequalities (Lemma \ref{lemma_Lasota_Yorke}) and compact inclusion (Lemma \ref{inclusione_compatta}), as well as the inclusion into currents (Lemma \ref{lemma_correnti}) for $\mathcal{B}^{p,q,l}$ turn out to be simpler from a technical point of view.
 Secondly, these spaces have been largely investigated in recent years \cite{gouezel-liverani,gouezel-liverani08,giulietti-liverani-pollicott} and we have picked up some ideas from the literature.
 Lastly, we found the issue when we started treating anisotropic cohomology for $d_s>1$ and we discovered that without our trick the proof of the isomorphism Theorem \ref{iso-anisotropic} does not work with $\widetilde{H}_{dR}^{p,q,l},$ that is the cohomology obtained with $\mathcal{B}^{p,q,l}$ (see Remark \ref{rem_lemma_Poincare} below). \end{remark}

 We are now ready to prove the isomorphism between the anisotropic de Rham cohomology $\bar{H}^{p,q,l}_{dR}$ and the standard de Rham cohomology.
 It is well known, in the fields of algebraic topology and differential geometry, that the standard de Rham cohomology is isomorphic to the \v{C}ech cohomology.
-In effect, denoting with $H_{\check{C}}^*(M)$ the \v{C}ech cohomology with complex coefficients, the following theorem holds. \begin{theorem}[De Rham isomorphism theorem] There exists a natural isomorphism between the standard de Rham cohomology and the \v{C}ech cohomology
+Indeed, denoting with $H_{\check{C}}^*(M)$ the \v{C}ech cohomology with complex coefficients, whose definition is recalled just after Theorem \ref{iso-anisotropic}, the following theorem holds. \begin{theorem}[De Rham isomorphism theorem] There exists a natural isomorphism between the standard de Rham cohomology and the \v{C}ech cohomology

 \end{theorem} There are several different proofs of above result.
 The most elegant one, due to André Weil \cite{weil} (see also \cite{morita}, \cite{bott}), inspires our proof of the following isomorphism theorem.
 In fact, the careful reader may also be able to reconstruct the proof of Theorem \ref{iso_derham} from the one of Theorem \ref{iso-anisotropic}. \begin{theorem} Let $p,q\in\N$ be large enough.
 There exists a natural isomorphism between the anisotropic de Rham cohomology and the \v{C}ech cohomology